Kathleen Odenthal is an entrepreneur and stay-at-home mom juggling a business and a toddler all at the same time.

 In Defense of Helicopter Parenting

-Personally, I believe that helicopter parenting gets a bad rap.
+I believe that helicopter parenting gets a bad rap.
 I think all parents know the importance of allowing their child to develop a sense of self and a sense of independence.
-That being said, I think that being close to your child and wanting involvement in their life is a magnificent thing.
+That being said, I think that being close to your child and wanting to be involved in their life is a magnificent thing.

 I know people who put their jobs before their families and I honestly believe that we need to take a good, long look at our priorities.
 When did this happen?
 When did we as a society decide that our careers outweighed those closest to us?
 We work longer hours, we travel more, we rely too heavily on technology, yet for some reason, the over-involved parent is viewed as the bad guy?!